Jhelum: Education

 Jhelum has six degree colleges for women, 10 degree colleges for men, six co-education colleges, six commerce colleges, one law college, numerous higher secondary schools, and over 150 high schools.
 It also has a campus of Punjab University, Punjab University Jhelum Campus, near Rathiyan, Kala Gujran, and Satellite Town Jhelum.

+Jhelum is also home to the prestigious Military College Jhelum.
 The University of the Punjab has established a campus in Jhelum offering programs related to business, commerce, law, and computer science.
 The literacy rate of Jhelum is high in comparison to other cities of the Punjab.
 Sixty-five kanals of land was allocated to establish this campus by Government of Punjab.
 Jhelum also has two sub-campuses of the Virtual University of Pakistan, Virtual University Campus at Civil Lines opposite City Church, and a private virtual campus, Wings Institute of Learning.
 Virtual University of Pakistan inaugurated its own campus in Jhelum in March 2012, which is located in the middle of the city.